 Max.
 Altitude 5545 m.
-Kalapathar, need acclimatization day, about 5-6 hr.
+Kalapathar needs an acclimatisation day, about 5-6 hr.
 Walk per day trail moderate to strenuous.

-Sep to Dec. and April to May.
-But we can trek at any time with any group.
+The Best season for Nepal’s Everest base camp trek is Sep to Dec and April to May.
+However, we can arrange a tour at any time with any group.

 Destinations: Kathmandu to Everest Base Camp via Khumbu

 This trip can be arranged at any time of the year to suit your plans and be adapted to your needs.
 Please don’t hesitate to contact us for more details.

 A three-star hotel in Kathmandu.
 This is one of the most popular trekking routes globally; therefore, you find locally owned lodges and guest houses on the trails.
 Our priority is to provide the locals, guides, porters, and family-run lodges with an opportunity to generate income; therefore, we will stay in one of these lodges every night.
 In addition, however, you will have the advantage of being the guests to the traditional Sherpa families of this area.
 (We can arrange a camping trek on-demand only.)